 Section 3.
 If any office other than that of President or Chairman of the Board shall become temporarily vacant, it shall be filled by appointment made by the President but for no longer than the remainder of the current term.

 Section 1.
 There shall be an Ethics Committee appointed by the Board of Directors.

 Section 2.
 The Ethics Committee will consist of one representative from each district who is a member in good standing.

 Section 3.
 Members of the Ethics Committee will be appointed for two-year terms with only two district representatives scheduled for appointment in any one year.
 (Odd years Northern and Tidewater, even years Capital and Blue Ridge.)

 Section 4.
-The Ethics Committee will be charged with reviewing and enforcing the Code of Conduct of the Association and with hearing any complaints brought to its attention.
+The Ethics Committee will be charged with reviewing and enforcing the Code of Ethics of the Association and with hearing any complaints brought to its attention.

 Section 5.
 The Ethics Committee will make recommendation to the Board of Directors for any action deemed necessary.

 Section 1.
 The Association shall be subdivided into four Districts: Blue Ridge, Capital, Northern Virginia and Tidewater according to geographical boundaries set forth by the Board of Directors.

 Section 2.
 The affairs of each District shall be conducted by the officers for the benefit of their members.

 Section 3.
 The officers for each District are described in the Policy Manual and determined by the Board of Directors.